schen0x/unagi-os/README-os.md

 ## U04 INTERRUPT VECTOR TABLE (IVT) (REAL MODE ONLY)

-- Interrupt are subroutines
+- INTERRUPTs are subroutines, when invoked:
   - Processor is interrupted
   - Old state saved on the stack
   - Interrupt executed

+- The IVT table starts at the absolute address 0 in the memory.
+  - Each entry contains 4 bytes (byte 0-1 OFFSET: byte 2-3 SEGMENT)
+  - The interrupts are in numeric order in the table
   - The table describe 256 interrupt handlers
-- Each entry contains 4 bytes (2 bytes OFFSET: 2 bytes SEGMENT)
-- The interrupts are in numeric order in the table

-- Interrupt 0x13 is at offset 0x13 * 4 bytes = 0x46

-- Interrupt ends till an IRET instruction
+- An interrupt subroutine ends till an IRET instruction

+- To call an interrupt, `int 0x13`
+  - Interrupt 0 = address 0x00
+  - Interrupt 1 = address 0x04
+  - Interrupt 2 = address 0x08
+  - Interrupt 0x13 = address 76

 ### EXCEPTIONS